Shell out, capture output, parse itbrainjar persona show reviewerbrainjar compose review --task "Review src/sync.ts"With MCP, the agent calls tools directly:

 Compose and orchestration

 Section titled “Compose and orchestration”The compose tool is the bridge between brainjar and multi-agent workflows.
-It assembles a full prompt (soul + persona + rules + task) and returns it as a structured response:
+It takes a source object that selects how the stack is resolved (saved brain, persona plus inferred soul, or active state) and returns the assembled prompt with token estimates and warnings:

-result = mcp__brainjar__compose(brain="reviewer", task="Review the auth changes in src/auth/")The returned prompt is ready to pass to the Agent tool:
+result = mcp__brainjar__compose({ source: { kind: "brain", brain_slug: "reviewer" }, task: "Review the auth changes in src/auth/"})The returned prompt field is ready to pass to the Agent tool:

 Agent(prompt=result.prompt, description="Review auth changes")For parallel work, add worktree isolation so agents don’t conflict on files: